-- Higher credit limit for on-time payments and higher deposits: Make your first five monthly payments on time, and Capital One will increase your credit line even further, up to a maximum of $1000.
+- Higher credit limit for on-time payments and higher deposits: Make your monthly payments on time, and Capital One will automatically consider increasing your credit line after six months.
 This, too, can help increase your credit score by improving your utilization ratio.

 - Low maximum credit limit: A $1,000 credit limit isn't much.
-You could get a higher credit limit with competitor cards like the Discover it Secured and Wells Fargo Secured.
+You could get a higher credit limit with competing cards.

 This isn’t a rewards card, but it does offer one perk under the general Capital One umbrella that you might find useful:

 Capital One has a decent reputation for customer service.
-According to a 2019 J.D.
-Power study, it ranked third among the biggest credit card issuers.
-It scored 807 points out of 1,000, just above the industry average of 806.
+In the J.D.
+Power 2020 U.S. Credit Card Satisfaction Study, it ranked fifth out of 11 national credit card issuers.
+It scored 808 points, just below the average of 810.

 If you’ve signed up for CreditWise, you’ll get alerts if your Social Security Number or other identifying information is found on the dark web.